 My System of Land Trust Creation

 I have broken my system into two courses.
 You will start with the Basic Course to create your own trusts.
 This is all you need if you want to begin now.
-My Advanced Course (only available in the Complete Package) is a MUST if you want to take your trusts to a new (bullet proof) level.
+My Advanced Course is a MUST if you want to take your trusts to a new (bullet proof) level.
 This advanced course will add a deeper understanding of trusts and complex privacy structures.
 You can get both my Basic and Advanced Courses together in my "Complete Package" at a discounted price.

 Ready to get started?
 Here is my most popular Land Trusts Made Simple Home Study Course purchased by thousands of investors since 2002.
 Here are some comments from one of my satisfied students.